Heroic Old-School Roleplaying

 • Each combat round, a drowning creature must Save vs Death or take 1d8 drowning damage.

-• When a drowning creature is rescued, it becomes exhausted.
+• When a drowning creature is rescued, it gains 1 level of exhaustion.

-• Once the exhaustion clears, the creature gains back any HP lost to drowning.
+• Once the exhaustion is cleared, the creature gains back any HP lost to drowning.

 Urban Navigation